BenAji/pdsnd_github/README.md

 Bikeshare Exploration in R

 ### Description
-A detailed analysis of Bike rent with using R code with appropriate statistics and vizualization
+A detailed analysis of Bike rent with using R code with appropriate statistics and vizualization.
+The Data variables include trip duration, and Gender

 ### Files used
-Data files are available on request
+Bikeshare Data files are available on request

 ### Credits
 A huge acknowlegement goes to Richard and other tutors for making the data science with R journey to be awesome